1. We were founded by teachers

 ‘What does this mean?’
 I hear you say!
 Well…As a registered B-Corp, we are a business that meets the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
 LRTT are in the top percentile of these companies who are held to the highest ethical standards.
 For more information about B-Corp certified companies, you can visit their website here.

 Most LRTT Fellows join to share their own skills and experience in order to make a sustainable difference to global education.
 In reality, most Fellows come away feeling like they have learnt, grown and developed so much themselves.
 It really is a powerful experience for all.
-Don’t just take our word for it, hear it from Fellows on our You Tube channel!
+Don’t just take our word for it, hear it from Fellows on our reviews page.

 “Without doubt, LRTT is my most valuable CPD to date.
 It’s developed me as a teacher and a leader and I have every intention of staying involved for many years to come.”